 These rural leaders turned to the REA for a loan to build power lines in the two valleys.
 They were successful in obtaining a $119,000 loan.
 In September of 1941, the first lines were energized, bringing the benefits of electricity to about 175 families in the Roaring Fork and upper Eagle River valley.
 From 1941 through 1961, Holy Cross grew and expanded its service area by purchasing the Eagle River Electric Company in 1943 and Mountain Utilities of Aspen in 1954.
 Power was extended in 1950 to portions of the lower valley, Cattle Creek, Spring Valley, Woody Creek, Crystal River valley, Fryingpan, and Sweetwater.
 Eventually, in 1958, it was extended to the upper Vail Valley, Gunnison County, and Marble.

-The new name and logo exhibited energy, forward movement, and diversity to convey Holy Cross’s expanded services and direction.
-The expansion of Holy Cross has come a long way and will certainly present a challenge during the years to come.
-Holy Cross’ mission statement states: “Holy Cross Energy provides safe, reliable, affordable, and sustainable energy and services that improve the quality of life for our members and their communities.”
+The new name and logo exhibited energy, forward movement, and diversity to convey HCE’s expanded services and direction.
+The expansion of HCE has come a long way and will certainly present a challenge during the years to come.
+HCE’s mission statement states: “Holy Cross Energy provides safe, reliable, affordable, and sustainable energy and services that improve the quality of life for our members and their communities.”

-Today, Holy Cross Energy is a cooperative corporation with 158 employees serving more than 55,000 members.
-Holy Cross Energy proudly serves its members from major ski resorts in the Aspen and Vail areas as well as farms, ranches and friendly rural communities that provide people and resources for the tourist and outdoor recreation industries.
+Today, Holy Cross Energy is a cooperative corporation with 167 employees serving more than 45,000 members with 60,000 meters.
+Holy Cross Energy proudly serves its members from major ski resorts in the Aspen and Vail areas as well as farms, ranches, and friendly rural communities that provide people and resources for the tourist and outdoor recreation industries.